daranzolin/daranzolin.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
-For data analysis and visualization, I use SQL, R, D3.js, and a little HTML/CSS.
+For data analysis and visualization, I use SQL, R, D3.js, Git, and a little HTML/CSS.
 Software developed and maintained on GitHub.
 Other tools and applications: ESRI ArcMap, Observable, IBM Cognos Analytics.
+Can hack at Python, Bash, and C++.
 </p>

 <p class="about-text">